Skip to Main Content

 Adding References Automatically

-This video shows how to add references to your Zotero library from the UBC Library's Summon Search.
-However, this same method will work from any database or website.
+You can also add articles into your Zotero library directly from a database or website via the Zotero browser extension.
 Often, the icon in your address bar will change based on whether the resource in question is a book, journal article, or website.
 Remember that the quality of the citation data ( or metadata) will always depend on the database or website that it is coming from.
 You may find that some sources have stronger metadata than others.
-However, you can always edit or add citation information manually.

 Adding/Editing References Manually